-The goal of the AQMP is to attain all state and federal ambient air quality standards, thus improving air quality and protecting public health.
+The goal of the 2007 AQMP is to attain the federal eight-hour ozone standard and annual PM2.5 ambient air quality standards, thus, improving air quality and protecting public health.
 Some of the proposed control measures intended to improve overall air quality may, however, have direct or indirect hazards associated with their implementation.
 Hazard concerns are related to the potential for fires, explosions or the release of hazardous substances in the event of an accident or upset conditions.

 The potential for hazards exist in the production, use, storage and transportation of hazardous materials.
 Hazardous materials may be found at industrial production and processing facilities.
 Some facilities produce hazardous materials as their end product, while others use such materials as an input to their production process.
 Examples of hazardous materials used as consumer products include gasoline, solvents, and coatings/paints.
 Hazardous materials are stored at facilities that produce such materials and at facilities where hazardous materials are a part of the production process.
 Specifically, storage refers to the bulk handling of hazardous materials before and after they are transported to the general geographical area of use.
-Currently, hazardous materials are transported throughout the District in great quantities via all modes of transportation including rail, highway, water, air, and pipeline.
+Currently, hazardous materials are transported throughout the district in great quantities via all modes of transportation including rail, highway, water, air, and pipeline.

-The Initial Study for the 2003 AQMP identified the use of reformulated fuels, reformulated coating products, reformulated solvents, and add-on control devices as possibly increasing the potential for hazards.
+The Initial Study for the 2007 AQMP identified the use of reformulated fuels, potential exposure to toxic air contaminants, flammability of reformulated products, add-on control devices (e.g., SCRs), and use of alternative fuels as possibly increasing the potential for hazards.